Van Hool: EX series touring coaches

 At the Internationale Automobil-Ausstellung 2014 in Hanover, Germany, Van Hool presented the new EX series of touring coaches for the European market.
 It is produced in the Van Hool factory in Skopje, the capital of the North Macedonia.

 Product range (North America)

-Due to American federal safety requirements and other unique factors, only highway touring coaches were introduced in the United States initially, starting in 1987.
-Transit coaches by Van Hool were not introduced until 2002.
+Due to the Buy America Act of 1982, only coach buses were introduced in the United States starting in 1987, and were aimed at the private and charter bus market.
+Low floor transit coaches by Van Hool were not introduced until 2002.
 Currently, Van Hool has four separate product lines: the TX series deluxe touring coaches, the CX series touring coaches, the TD925 and TDX double-decker coach, and the A-series transit buses.
 Van Hool's exclusive dealer in the United States is ABC Companies.

 In 2018, Van Hool Headquarters announced plans to construct a new manufacturing facility in Morristown, Tennessee designed to produce public transit buses.
-The facility is planned to open in 2020, and employ 600 workers, capable of making approximately 400 buses annually.
+The facility was planned to open in 2020, and employ 600 workers, capable of making approximately 400 buses annually.
+In 2022, the planned factory was delayed until 2025, with Van Hool citing the downturn in the market for tour buses due to the global COVID-19 pandemic.
+However, construction never began and in April 2024, Van Hool declared bankruptcy and was acquired by VDL Groep and GRW.